TylerHawk/project_4_googleDrive_bot/README.md

 This is not the first time, and I am sure this is not the last.

 The project primary objective is to clean up the data delivered from Google.
-When Google sends packets containing my images, they send with it a JSON files with data for each image.
-For me this is clutter on my system that I will never clean up file by file.
+When Google sends packets containing my images, a JSON file, containing data for each image, is also sent.
+For me these JSON files are clutter on my system that I will never clean up manually.

 ### Three objectives
 1. Use Selenium to navigate my account and manage the download process.